How Heroku Works

 The final section ties all the definitions together, providing a deploy-time and runtime-view of Heroku.

-Heroku lets you deploy, run and manage applications written in Ruby, Node.js, Java, Python, Clojure, Scala, Go and PHP.
+Heroku lets you deploy, run and manage apps written in Ruby, Node.js, Java, Python, Clojure, Scala, Go, PHP and .NET.

-Terminology (Preliminary): Applications consist of your source code and a description of any dependencies.
+Terminology (Preliminary): Apps consist of your source code and a description of any dependencies

 Dependency mechanisms vary across languages: in Ruby you use a Gemfile